InfomediaLtd/angular2-materialize/README.md

 </div>
 ```

-Another useful option is amitting actions on an element.
+Another useful option is emitting actions on an element.
 You may want to do that for calling Materialize functions, like closing a modal dialog or triggering a toast.
 You can do that by setting the **materializeActions** attribute, which accepts an [EventEmitter](https://angular.io/docs/ts/latest/api/core/index/EventEmitter-class.html) :
 ```html
 <div id="modal1" class="modal" materialize [materializeActions]="actions">
   <div class="modal-content">